Booming population growth is creating a strong demand for modern arts and cultural facilities in the G21 region.

 WHAT HAS BEEN COMMITTED

-- $15 million towards the Geelong Library and Heritage Centre
+- $25 million towards the Geelong Library and Heritage Centre redevelopment.

-- $5 million towards streetscape upgrades within the Arts and Cultural Precinct through the Geelong City Deal.
+- $5 million towards streetscape upgrades within the Arts and Cultural Precinct (via Geelong City Deal).

 WHAT IS REQUIRED

-- $80 million to redevelop Geelong Gallery.
-Investment will also be required by CoGG and Geelong Gallery
+- $90 million to redevelop Geelong Gallery.
+Investment will also be required by the City of Greater Geelong and Geelong Gallery.

 A commitment to embed GROW training, employment and procurement principles in all government projects within the region.